wuyinjun-1993/Chef/README.md

 ```

 ## Usage
-To show how to use Chef for the label cleaning tasks, we use the Twitter sentiment analysis dataset (twitter dataset for short hereafter) as the running example.
-The original version of the twitter dataset is available at [here](https://github.com/naimulhuq/Capstone/blob/master/Data/Airline-Full-Non-Ag-DFE-Sentiment%20(raw%20data).csv) which includes the non-aggregated labels provided by different human annotators.
-Suppose the project directory is '/path/to/dir', then we also provide a copy of the twitter dataset in the directory '/path/to/dir/data/twitter/'.
+To show how to use Chef for the label cleaning tasks, we use the **Twitter sentiment analysis dataset** (**Twitter dataset** for short hereafter) as the running example.
+The original version of the **Twitter dataset** is available at [here](https://github.com/naimulhuq/Capstone/blob/master/Data/Airline-Full-Non-Ag-DFE-Sentiment%20(raw%20data).csv) which includes the non-aggregated labels provided by different human annotators.
+Suppose the project directory is '/path/to/dir', then we also provide a copy of the **Twitter dataset** in the directory '/path/to/dir/data/twitter/'.

 ### Pre-process data: